 Carefully remove the cookie cups from the muffin tin.
 I used the tip of a thin knife to gently pop them out.
 Make chocolate ganache using semi-sweet chocolate chips and heavy cream.
 Fill the cups with chocolate ganache.

-Sprinkle with crushed Oreos.
-Place in the fridge so that the ganache can cool and set.
+Sprinkle each flower pot cookie with crushed Oreos.
+Place them in the fridge so that the ganache can cool and set.

 To make the flower cupcake toppers, I used some paper flower embellishments that I found in the bargain bins at Michaels.
 I carefully separated the green leaves from the flowers and glued both onto toothpicks using hot glue.

-Insert the toothpicks into the chocolate of the cookie cup.
+Insert the toothpicks into the chocolate of each cookie cup to hold up the flowers.

 They are so cheerful looking and are the perfect thing for spring!
 These Flower Pot Cookies, with their bright colors, look great on a white cake stand for serving.